 In light of the community outpouring of support, the landlord agreed to sell the Rio building to Lea.
 She now has a limited amount of time to raise the funds, but so far, she has gathered over $500,000 in crowdfunding (she plans to garner one-third of the needed capital from patrons and two-thirds from investors).
 Michael Marcuzzi, a Vancouver resident who works in the film industry, jumped at the chance to donate.
 “The Rio is one of the only sources of alternative cinema in Vancouver,” he says.
 “It’s also a fantastic live venue, and without it there would be no alternative to contemporary blockbuster entertainment.”

 The Rio is somehow both a regular occurrence and a special occasion.
-It is a singular space that is irreplaceable, and the only one left of its kind in our ever-changing city.
+It is a singular space that is, quite simply, irreplaceable.

 Read more from your Community.